open-component-model/ocm-spec/README.md

 To use a backend storage technology as an OCM repository it is necessary to provide:

-- an implementation for accessing artefacts in the desired backend and mapping them to a blob format
+- an implementation for accessing artifacts in the desired backend and mapping them to a blob format
 - a specification for a [mapping scheme](doc/specification/mapping/README.md) describing how to map the elements of the Open Component Model to the supported elements of the backend storage technology